WangXinyan940/openmm-deepmd/README.md

 Although we have prepared two implements for Reference and CUDA Platform, using CUDA Platform is still not recommended because:
 - Rate determining step is DeepMD calculation (~0.1 s/step), not forcefield calculation.
 - Neighbor list in CUDA Platform cannot be directly used in DeepMD model.
+- Switching CUDA contexts between OpenMM and Tensorflow would cause some unknown bug.

 License
 =======